JeremySunshine/Basic_HTML_and_CSS_Projects/README.md

 Several projects included are one page website, html tables/lists, css roollover menu, and other css styling.

-The languages that were used were HTML and CSS.
+The Markup languages that were used were HTML and CSS.